Table of Contents

 Who Holds the Lien on a Car?

-Now, who exactly hold the lien on a car?
+Now, who exactly holds the lien on a car?

 Holder of Lien on a Car